 Computational Inverse Theory – 15 credits

 Computational methods are at the heart of many geophysical processes and applications.
-In this module, you will discover and implement the maths behind the methods, and build your own software programmes for analysis and plotting.
+In this module, you will discover and implement the maths behind the methods, and build your own software programmes for data inversion, analysis and display.

 Geophysical Reservoir Evaluation – 15 credits